Pipes of War

 ‘Mick, you’d better go with him,’ said HyJean, adding with a grin, ‘in case there’s any long words to read.’

-Suds chuckled, while rolled his eyes.
+Suds chuckled, while Flush rolled his eyes.
 They gathered their things and promptly left for the library.
-Meanwhile, Captain Clean put his costume back on and HyJean set up a script on her computer to alert her of any mentions of sewers or toilet-related disappearances on social media.
+Meanwhile, Captain Clean put his mask back on and HyJean set up a script on her computer to alert her of any mentions of sewers or toilet-related disappearances on social media.

 ‘Right,’ said the captain when he was ready, ‘if you’re ready to go I’ll give The Driver a call.’